geryan/vbarrrr/README.md

 *The Victorian Biodiversity Atlas.
 R. ARRGH Ahhh.*

-You downloaded from the Victorian Biodiversity Atlas.
+You downloaded data from the Victorian Biodiversity Atlas.

 You want to read it into R.